 It can be challenging to manage family life as a parent of children with and without disabilities.
-Alison Thomas, campaigner for the rights of disabled children and their families, gives her personal advice.
+Read our advice for parents

 Parents and carers of children with disabilities often face heavy costs.
 In this Q&A, Cerebra addresses some of the most frequently asked questions about benefits.

 Seeing your child scratching, biting, hitting or banging their head can be incredibly distressing - but it's a not uncommon experience for parents of children with intellectual disabilities.
 Cerebra explain self-injury and what parents can do.

 Help for parents on dealing with issues raised by the internet for children and young people with autism and learning difficulties